 Our comprehensive breast imaging services combine the latest imaging techniques with leading-edge scanning equipment and expert staff.
 Our board-certified and fellowship-trained radiologists work with technologists and nurses who are experienced in performing and reading cancer-related imaging studies.
 Together, they deliver exceptional cancer imaging expertise for patients, providers and investigators through our focused services, personalized care and innovation using the most advanced technology.

-A supplemental mammogram that detects cancer at a very early stage in those at higher risk.
+A supplemental screening that detects cancer at a very early stage in those at higher risk.

 A digital mammogram where the machine takes a quick series of images at different angles and slices them back together.

 Monitoring your breast health is a crucial part of wellness, which is why we offer a variety of comprehensive breast imaging services.
 There are two primary types of mammograms available.

 For those who have no breast health issues, such as a lump or unusual nipple discharge or pain, we offer 3D digital screening mammography for all patients.
 These are now covered by Kansas and Missouri health insurance plans.

 This screening is used to diagnose abnormal breast changes found during a screening mammogram or a self-exam.
 These may include a lump, pain, nipple thickening or discharge, or a change in breast size or shape.
 More pictures are taken than during a screening mammogram.